-Once you have these settings in place, you can even return to the Configure page and add language specific settings.
-Just a little something simple to make the Office 365 experience part of your company brand.
+Once you have these settings in place, you can even return to the Configure page and add language-specific settings.
+Just a little something simple to make the Microsoft 365 experience part of your company brand.

-Questions about how to brand your Office 365 login page?
-Ask in the comments below…I hope this helps make Office 365 feel a little more like your own.
+Questions about how to brand your Microsoft 365 login page?
+Ask in the comments below…I hope this helps make Microsoft 365 feel a little more like your own.
 Want even more customization?
 Look Here!

-How to Brand Your Office 365 Login Page
+How to Brand Your Microsoft 365 Login Page

 First, click the Apps Launcher in your tenant and click the Admin app tile.

-Once you are in the adminstrative portal for your tenant, click on the Azure AD link.
+Once you are in the administrative portal for your tenant, click on the Azure AD link.
 Then click on your Domain.